50 Best Football Logos: Soccer's Sporting Identity

 Yes, Leeds United's 2018 badge was met with widespread criticism from supporters who felt disconnected from its design.
 As a result, they abandoned this particular version before involving fans in an alternative creation process.

-Which football logo is considered the most valuable in brand value?
+Which football logo is considered the most valuable in terms of brand value?

 How do international football teams' logos differ from club logos?